University of York: Long Boi

-Long Boi is an Indian Runner-Mallard Duck cross that lives in Derwent College, and has become an unofficial mascot to the university.
-In 2022 a student campaign to erect a 1:1 scale statue of Longboi due to his 'cultural significance' and 'contribution to student life'.
+Long Boi was a 70-cm tall Indian Runner-Mallard Duck cross that lived by Derwent College, and became an unofficial mascot to the university.
+In 2022 students campaigned to erect a life-sized statue of Long Boi due to his 'cultural significance' and 'contribution to student life'.
 In response, the union president said that he would explore possible options to construct a statue.

-FUSION

-Fusion was recently founded to promote the ever-growing urban music scene and to raise money for charity.

-In 2004 a student at the university established York Carnival—a day celebrating music and the arts in the centre of York.
-Its original aim was to encourage links between the University of York and the residents of the historic city and to encourage participation in the arts.
-It has grown into a large annual event, attracting crowds of up to 5,000.
+In spring 2023, after several months without a confirmed sighting, the university announced that Long Boi was presumed to be dead.

+A fundraising campaign raised enough money to commission a life-size bronze statue of Long Boi by sculptor Neil Mason.
+The statue was formally unveiled by BBC Radio Presenter Greg James in The University of York's Central Hall on 26 September 2024.
+However, on the night of 14 November 2024, the statue was vandalised and sustained damage to its left leg.
+It was later removed indefinitely, and a subsequent investigation failed identify the responsible party.

 Notable alumni and academics

-York has a large number of alumni who have been active in politics, including at least fifteen Members of the United Kingdom Parliament, five members of the House of Lords, two Members of the Scottish Parliament, one Member of the European Parliament and several ministers of other governments around the world.
+York has a large number of alumni who have been active in politics, including at least twenty Members of the United Kingdom Parliament, five members of the House of Lords, two Members of the Scottish Parliament, one Member of the European Parliament and several ministers of other governments around the world.
 The former President and former Prime Minister of Portugal Aníbal Cavaco Silva, completed his doctorate in economics at York.
-The incumbent Governor-General of Belize Colville Young holds a doctorate in linguistics from York.
+The former Governor-General of Belize Colville Young holds a doctorate in linguistics from York.
 The Senior Vice President of the World Bank Group Dr Mahmoud Mohieldin holds a master's degree in Economic and Social Policy Analysis from York.

 The university is also represented by alumni educated in the liberal arts such as English literature, social sciences, economics, philosophy, medieval history, and music.
 The author Anthony Horowitz attended York and graduated in 1973 with a degree in English literature and art history.
 Greg Dyke, Chair of the Football Association and British Film Institute, is a former student, and graduated in 1974 with a BA in Politics, returning to York as university Chancellor from 2004 to 2015.
 Writer, critic and broadcaster, Victor Lewis-Smith, studied music in the late 1970s.
-The current Director of the Natural History Museum, Sir Michael Dixon, has a PhD in Zoology from York.
+The current Director of the Natural History Museum, Sir Michael Dixon, has a PhD in zoology from York.
+YouTuber and web developer Tom Scott graduated with a degree in linguistics from York.
+Businesswoman and Dragons' Den star Sara Davies graduated from York with a business degree in 2006.

 More recently, due to expansion into areas of technology, it has also produced notable computer scientists, such as the Ethereum co-founder Gavin Wood, computer scientist Chris Lilley, and computational biologist Sue Jones.

-Prominent academics associated with the University of York include the distinguished literary teacher F. R. Leavis and anti-apartheid activist Adrian Leftwich, and York doctorate, Professor Jennifer Smith (sociolinguist), FRSE, now at the University of Glasgow studying Scottish dialects.
+Prominent academics associated with the University of York include the distinguished literary teacher F. R. Leavis and anti-apartheid activist Adrian Leftwich.